codefresh-io/docs.codefresh.io/_posts/2024-06-30-june-release-notes.md

 ##### GitOps
+* Argo Rollouts Reporter missing from destination cluster error even when Argo Rollouts is installed.
 * Multi-container pods display `a container name must be specified for pod....` message without option to select a specific container.